 We stay up-to-date with these legal requirements.
 If there are changes, we address them as appropriate.

-As part of Any Hire, if you accept our classification recommendation, we indemnify you for up to $50,000 of misclassification liability to the extent caused by our recommendation.
+If you use Any Hire’s classification services and accept our classification recommendation, we indemnify you for up to $50,000 of misclassification liability to the extent caused by our recommendation.

 Any Hire is only for contracting professionals that you found outside of Upwork.
 For talent you find on Upwork, you can work with them via the Marketplace or through Project Catalog.